• Skip to primary navigation

 How simple is that?

-By the way, if you have any remaining pork chops left over, you can use them in this incredible moo shoo pork recipe next.
+By the way, if you have any remaining pork chops left over, you can use them in this incredible moo shoo pork recipe next or you can use 'em to make these shake and bake pork chops.

 Raw pork chops on a plate, flour in a bowl, two bowls of seasonings, and two eggs.